wsqstar/geos-gitbook/README.md

 - mailto: shiqi#1314.io (change # to @)(this email is checked weekly), or you can just contact me within the university email system :)
 - [Weekly Event](https://www.ed.ac.uk/geosciences/events/staff-students/edinburgh-earth-observatory-seminars)
 - Join the teams study group!(email my university email for access)

+## By the way:
+- this site use google site analyse
+- this site is built with gitbook
+- this site is on github